Cookbook

 Getting om2.MFn Functors

-XNode comes with convenient methods to get the basic or best om2.MFn functors.
+XNode comes with convenience methods to get the basic or best om2.MFn functors.
+But since 1.1, using XFn is recommended.

 # retrieve basic functor, om2.MFnDependencyNode for DG node and om2.MFnDagNode for DAG node: